soconnor71/smb_v2/README.md

 1. Clone pellsson/smb (github)
 2. Clone pellsson/badassm into the smb directory (githib)
-3. Make sure python3 is installed an accessible in path "python".
+3. Make sure python3 is installed an accessible in path as "python".
 4. Run make